Air Pollution Monitoring in Schools

-UNICEF and WHO cite research that shows young lungs are particularly susceptible to air pollution; exposure in childhood can lead to permanent respiratory health issues such as asthma and lung cancer.
+UNICEF and WHO cite research that shows young lungs are particularly susceptible to air pollution.
+Overexposure to pollutants in childhood can lead to permanent respiratory health issues, such as asthma and lung cancer.

-As a result, organizations such as the United States Environmental Protection Agency and the British Lung Foundation have issued guidance to schools in an effort to raise awareness of the risks and to recommend ways to manage the problem.
+As a result, organizations such as the United States Environmental Protection Agency (US EPA) and the British Lung Foundation have issued guidance to schools in an effort to help manage the problem and raise awareness of risks.

-As awareness of air pollution and its effects, particularly on children, grows, so too does the pressure on schools to come up with an effective and co-ordinated response.
-The first and most logical place to start is measurement through effective community air quality monitoring projects.
-Reliable measurement is necessary to understand the risk of exposure in and around the school environent and the effectiveness of any mitigation strategies.
+As awareness grows, so too does the pressure on schools to come up with an effective and coordinated response.
+Community air quality monitoring projects are an effective place to start.
+Reliable measurement is necessary for understanding the exposure risks, along with the effectiveness of mitigation strategies.

 Schools may choose to get air quality information from government-operated monitoring stations.
-However, these stations can be many miles away, unrepresentative of local pollution sources and micro-climate effects, and often do not report minute by minute changes in air pollution or provide immediate alerts if pollution levels suddenly rise.
-Therefore, relying on government-produced air quality information may result in one of two things:
+However, these stations can be many miles away, and unrepresentative of local pollution sources and micro-climate effects.
+They often fail to report minute-by-minute changes or provide immediate alerts if pollution levels suddenly rise.
+Relying on government-produced air quality information may result in an inaccurate picture of air quality in schools.

-Forward-thinking schools see air pollution monitoring at the point of exposure (POE) as an opportunity to educate and protect the young lives they are responsible for.
+Forward-thinking schools see air pollution monitoring at the point of exposure (POE) as an opportunity to educate and protect young lives.

 STEM subjects and environmental awareness

-Equipment used to measure air quality is by nature scientific.
-Providing children with the opportunity to understand air pollution by using equipment in the field gets them hands on with scientific tools.
-It also combines a couple of things most schools want to see more of in their curriculum: STEM subjects (Science, Technology, Engineering and Mathematics), and environmental stewardship.
+Providing children with the opportunity to understand air pollution in the field gives them hands-on experience with scientific tools.
+It combines a couple of things most schools want to see more of in their curriculum: STEM subjects (Science, Technology, Engineering and Mathematics), and environmental stewardship.

-Teaching children about air pollution helps them to realise that the environment is central to life on earth.
-The air is a resource that we all share and must be taken care of.
+Teaching children about air pollution helps them to realize the environment is central to life on earth.
+The air is a resource we all share and must be taken care of.
 What we do here can affect the lives of people over there.
-These concepts encourage a sense of global citizenship and hopefully empower children to accept that responsibility.
+These concepts encourage a sense of global citizenship and empower children to accept that responsibility.